-B. Congress intended for OSMRE to use ten-day notice oversight to address sitespecific violations by state regulators

-When passing SMCRA in 1977, Congress made clear its intent that OSMRE work to secure compliance with SMCRA once primary responsibility for implementation and enforcement had been assumed by individual states.
-This mandate to OSMRE did not distinguish between OSMRE's oversight of violations conducted by permittees and violations by state regulators.
+B. Congress intended for OSMRE to use ten-day notice oversight to address sitespecific violations by state regulators between OSMRE's oversight of violations conducted by permittees and violations by state regulators.
 Congress made very clear that broad ongoing federal oversight of all aspects of SMCRA implementation was critical to ensuring that federal standards would be met at all times: